nitish-gautam/YOLOv3-image-detection/README.md

 This AIM of this repository is to make the create an application using Deep Learning based Object Detection using YOLOv3 with OpenCV

 YOLO trained on the COCO dataset.
 The COCO dataset consists of 80 labels.
-You can fetch the weights from the link below https://github.com/pjreddie/darknet/blob/master/data/coco.names
+You can fetch the weights from the link below (beacause of the large size i did not uplaod here) https://github.com/pjreddie/darknet/blob/master/data/coco.names

 https://pjreddie.com/darknet/yolo/